Zur Navigation springen Zum Inhalt springen Zum Footer springen

 Public transport

-Stations in Nistertal and Unnau-Korb; Bad Marienberg: Regio bus line 116 - single bikes can be taken along
+Train stations in Nistertal and Unnau-Korb; Bad Marienberg: Regio bus line 116 – carrying some bikes is possible.

 Parking

-Parking lot at the tourist information; parking lot in Gartenstraße/Bahnhofstraße below Atlas Sportstudio
+Parking lot at the tourist information; parking lot on Gartenstraße/Bahnhofstraße below Atlas Sports Studio

 Directions

-I start in Bad Marienberg at the intersection of Weberstraße/Wilhelmstraße and head southwest along Bismarckstraße, later Bahnhofstraße.
+I start in Bad Marienberg at the intersection of Weberstraße/Wilhelmstraße and head southwest via Bismarckstraße, later Bahnhofstraße.
 I approach the valley of the Schwarze Nister.
-A sharp bend to the left and it continues on field paths parallel to the L 293, which I cross and reach after some zigzags Langenbach.
-After a total of about five kilometers there is a larger slope, the rest of the way is well passable, especially with pedelecs.
-For the rest, most of the trail is on forest roads.
-I take a map with me, because the signposting requires some attention in places.
-In a large arc I reach the Wiesensee.
-Here there are cafes and inns, I can also swim to my heart's content.
-On the bike I have to pay attention to the many walkers who are also on the road here.
-In Pottum, I take a sharp right at the end of the Seestraße and ride in a wide loop back north to Bad Marienberg.
+A sharp turn to the left, then I continue on field paths parallel to L 293.
+I cross this road and reach Langenbach after some zigzag paths.
+After a total of around five kilometers, there is a steeper ascent; the rest of the path is easy to ride, especially with e-bikes.
+Most of the route runs along forest paths.
+I take a map with me because the signage requires some attention in places.
+In a large loop, I reach the Wiesensee.
+There are cafés and inns here, and I can swim to my heart's content.
+On the bike, I have to watch out for the many walkers who are also on the route.
+In Pottum, I turn sharply right at the end of Seestraße and ride in a wide loop back north to Bad Marienberg.

 Safety instructions